smallwat3r/vial-keymap/README.md

 # smallwat3r's keymap for 30 keys keebs

-Colemak DH with some slight mod in order to accomodate 30 keys.
+Colemak DH with some slight mod in order to accommodate 30 keys.

 Highly relying on combos on the main layer.